 One of the more durable roofing materials, copper has a relatively long life expectancy of approximately 50 years.
 If you’re lucky, copper has proved to last up to a decade!

 A flat roof is, you guessed it, flat!
 Because this kind of roof has little to no slope and isn’t necessarily seen from ground level, it doesn’t require aesthetic shingles.
 Instead, for commercial roofing in Kansas City, MO, flat roofs have a variety of materials that can be used such as rubber, PVC, TPO, and more.
 Depending on what material is used and which roofing contractors in Kansas City you ask, you can expect your flat roof to have a much shorter lifespan than the rest, with an average of 10-50 years and you can’t even pick the color.
 For example, asphalt lasts about 10 years, while thermoplastic olefin membrane lasts between 40-50 years.

 Stone roofs, such as clay, terracotta, slate, and concrete, are all extremely durable materials.
 Stone is excellent at withstanding weather and keeping its color.
 The average lifespan of clay is typically 40-60 years, while slate and concrete last much longer between 50-100 years.

 There are advantages and disadvantages to every roofing material, but the one you go with depends mostly on your budget, house design, and personal preference.
-If you want your roof to last longer than the average, the best roofing companies in KC recommend keeping up with maintenance and having roofing contractors in Kansas City come out every year or two for a proper roof inspection.
+If you want your roof to last longer than the average, the your roofing companies in KC recommend keeping up with maintenance and having roofing contractors in Kansas City come out every year or two for a proper roof inspection.